-This need and others is achieved in accordance with the present invention which embodies, in preparation of the catalyst, mixing, dispersing, or dissolving in a solution, preferably with heating and stirring, (a) a compound, or salt, of a Group VIII metal, preferably cobalt, (b) a compound, or salt of magnesium, (c) a refractory inorganic oxide, preferably a kieselguhr, and (d) an ammonium or alkali metal precipitating agent, preferably sodium or potassium carbonate.
-The precipitated solids mass is brought to a critical level of moisture, generally by drying, the solids mass is shaped and then reduced, as by contact with hydrogen or a hydrogen-containing gas.
-The shaped mass, after reduction, constitutes a Group VIII:magnesium oxide catalyst, or Group VIII metal catalyst promoted with an oxide of magnesium, active for conducting carbon monoxide hydrogenation reactions, preferably F-T reactions.
+This need and others is achieved in accordance with the present invention which embodies, in preparation of the catalyst, mixing, dispersing, or dissolving in a solution, preferably with heating and stirring, (a) a compound, or salt, of a Group VIII metal, preferably cobalt, (b) a compound, or salt of magnesium, (c) a powdered oxide, compound, or salt of a Group IVB metal, preferably zirconia, (d) a refractory inorganic oxide, preferably kieselguhr, and (e) an ammonium or alkali metal precipitating agent, preferably sodium or potassium carbonate.
+The precipitated solids mass, or catalyst precursor, is brought to a critical level of moisture, generally by drying, the solids mass is shaped and the metal-containing components thereof then reduced, as by contact with hydrogen or a hydrogen-containing gas.
+The shaped mass, after reduction, constitutes e. g., a (Group VIII:magnesium oxide:Group IVB oxide:kieselguhr) catalyst, or Group VIII-kieselguhr catalyst, promoted with oxides of magnesium and IVB metals, active for conducting carbon monoxide hydrogenation, preferably F-T reactions.